adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### Week 2 and Week 3 (June 5 - June 18)
-- Itegrate all the voting algorithms present in the codebase with the anonymous voting system.
+- Integrate all the voting algorithms present in the codebase with the anonymous voting system.
-- Modify relavent the smart contracts to Implementing EIP 1167 .
+- Modify relevant the smart contracts to Implementing EIP 1167 standard.
 - Write comprehensive tests for the smart contracts to ensure their correctness and security.

 ### Week 4 (June 19 - June 25)